Numbing creams and patches for immunizations

 How do I use numbing creams and patches?

-• how the product is applied;
+• How the product is applied

-It is important to read and follow the package instructions carefully before using these products on your child.
+Always read and follow the package instructions carefully before using these products on your child.

+Apply creams or patches before the immunization visit so the product has time to numb the skin.
+The application time needed may vary from 30 to 60 minutes.
+If you remove the product before your child’s appointment, use a pen to outline the area where the product was applied.
+Show the area to your health care provider.
 If you remove the product before your appointment, outline the edges of the patch or bandage covering the cream with a pen.
 This will show your health care provider where the numbing cream or patch was applied.

 Where do I apply numbing products for the 2, 4 and 6 month immunization visits?